ChanLiang/CONNER/README.md

 ## Beyond Factuality: A Comprehensive Evaluation of Large Language Models as Knowledge Generators
 This repository contains the code and resources for evaluating Large Language Models (LLMs) in their capacity as knowledge generators.
-Our research introduces **CONNER**, a COmpreheNsive kNowledge Evaluation fRamework designed to systematically and automatically evaluate the knowledge generated from six important perspectives – *_Factuality, Relevance, Coherence, Informativeness, Helpfulness, and Validity_*.
+Our research introduces **CONNER**, a COmpreheNsive kNowledge Evaluation fRamework designed to systematically and automatically evaluate the generated information from six important perspectives – *_Factuality, Relevance, Coherence, Informativeness, Helpfulness, and Validity_*.

+Here, you'll find the necessary code and resources to replicate our findings and further explore the potential of LLMs.

 ## CONNER Framework